LoopZ/V8Power/README.txt

 vstr [options]

-Simple String processing utility.
+Simple string processing utility.
 Outputs results to STDOUT.

     /N          Do not write a CRLF when done.
     /U          Input Filter: Convert to upper case.